mheob/twig-starter-kit/README.md

 # Starter Kit

-A simple Starter Kit using Gulp, Twig and Tailwind
+A simple Starter Kit using Gulp, Twig and TailwindCSS for creating mostly CraftCMS templates.

+#### Included a set of basic frontend plugins

+- flickity
+- lightgallery.js incl. lg-video.js

 #### How to get started?